Sparsely-gated Mixture-of-Expert Layers for CNN Interpretability: Related Work

 \subsection{Interpretability via Sparse MoEs}

+We refer to interpretability as a model ability to explain or to provide meaning to a human in an understandable way~\cite{arrieta2020explainable}.
+Semantics or visual explainability of a model is crucial to ensure that humans can trust its predictions~\cite{zhang2018interpretable}.
+Out of a plethora of interpretability approaches~\cite{houben2021inspect}, MoEs favor those which open up the black box and analyze intermediate representations learned by a model.

-In the early experiments by Shazeer et al.\cite{ShazeerMMDLHD17 } on the tasks of language modeling, the experts specialized on syntax and/or semantics.
+In the early experiments by Shazeer et al.\cite{shazeer2017outrageously } on the tasks of language modeling, the experts specialized on syntax and/or semantics.
 The authors provide examples of the specialization for three selected experts: one expert was used for the word \textit{innovation}, another one for the article \textit{a}, and another one on the concept of \textit{fast, rapid} action.

-Lewis \etal~\cite{lewis2021base} have shown that experts specialize in very local syntactic information: experts learned clusters of numbers, abbreviations, possessive pronouns, etc. No specialization at the semantic level was observed.
+Lewis et al.~\cite{lewis2021base} showed that experts specialize in very local syntactic information: experts learned clusters of numbers, abbreviations, possessive pronouns, etc. No specialization at the semantic level was observed.

-Similar behavior was described in the later work by Zoph \etal~\cite{zoph_designing_2022}.
+Similar behavior was described in the later work by Zoph et al.~\cite{zoph2022designing}.
 The experts were found to specialize in punctuation, articles, conjunctions, proper nouns, and numbers.
 Interestingly, even in the case of multilingual sparse models, no specialization in languages was observed.
 Instead, the experts continued to focus on the same shallow concepts like punctuation, articles, or numbers.
-Mustafa \etal~\cite{mustafa2022multimodal} has explored multimodal sparsely-activated models.
+Mustafa et al.~\cite{mustafa2022multimodal} explored multimodal sparsely-activated models.
 The text experts specialized in nouns and adjectives, whereas image experts specialized on semantic concepts like body parts, textures, fauna, food, and doors.

-The work on visual sparse transformers by Riquelme \etal~\cite{Riquelme21} is closest to ours, because it deals with image data.
+The work on visual sparse transformers by Riquelme et al.~\cite{riquelme2021scaling} is closest to ours because it deals with image data.
 Here, the experts specialize in discriminating between small sets of classes.
-Expert-class correlation is strong only for the last few layers, whereas no expert specialization was observed for early layers.
-Further work with visual transformers by Wu \etal~\cite{wu2022residual} has demonstrated expert specialization across ImageNet classes.
+Expert-class correlation is strong only for the last few layers, whereas no expert specialization was observed for the early layers.
+Further work with visual transformers by Wu et al.~\cite{wu2022residual} has demonstrated expert specialization across ImageNet classes.

 In the case of visual transformers, image patches are tokens, routed to experts.
 In our work, the routing is performed at the level of whole images, which leads to semantic specialization at the image level.